CodingDojo-MEAN-01-19/SashaD/05-angular/02-fetch-data/books-api/README.md

-This project has foreman with a Procfile
-This project also has yarn
+This project has foreman with a Procfile.
+This project also has yarn.
 Make sure MongoDB is running!
 So to start the whole project with Angular CLI inside the express/nodejs project type npm start in production mode
 # BooksApi

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.3.